another good post:

 Flash Memory Device List

-The standard PC architecture adopts a hierarchy structure of memories.
+The non-volatile memories are the essential components of the electronics devices.
+The industry expects a perfect non-volatile memory to meet all requirements for both code and data.
+However, there is not such perfect memory at all.
+Alternatively, we have many choices of the flash memories with various parameters including interfaces (data/address buses, protocols and timing), capability (memory density and cost) and reliability (writing endurance and bad blocks).
+As a result, the designers have to study the available products very carefully to select the suitable components for the projects.
+In most cases, the system designers have to deploy certain system software components for the specific platforms as well.
+The software part is so complex that I will cover it in a separate title.
+Competitive Non-volatile Memories The standard PC architecture adopts a hierarchy structure of memories.
 The mask ROM and OTP EPROM are used for BIOS.
 The code and data are stored in the secondary memory devices like the floppy and the hard disk drivers.
 The code is loaded from the secondary memory devices to DRAM and executes there.
 A fraction of the loaded code is placed in the high speed cache (SRAM) to improve the system performance.
 Along with fast development of the silicon storage technologies, the flash memories are widely used in the PC architecture as well.
 The MTP NOR flash and SPI serial flash memories replace the legacy memories in BIOS.
 The flash cards and the flash SSD drivers are used as the secondary memory devices in the stylish UMPC and Netbook.

 NOR (CFI) The NOR flash offers the similar access interface of a RAM.
 It can be read and programmed on byte or word, but it must be erased by block (or by chip) before programming.
 Its programming time is also longer than the NAND flash.
 It can offer so-called XIP (eXecutive In Place) capability for the microprocessors, while NAND flash can not.
 Although NOR flash is much slower than the memory bus of the modern microprocessors it connects to, it is still acceptable during the initialization period of the whole system.
 It is widely used in BIOS/bootloader, because the regular microprocessors can not boot from NAND.

 The NOR flash has an industrial standard called Common Flash Interface (CFI), which defines a low level command set (chip id, block/unblock, erase chip, erase block and etc.) for the NOR flash.
 Do not confuse CFI with Compact Flash (CF), which is a memory card standard with IDE and PCMCIA modes.